China diplomacy returns with a handshake at Singapore security summit

 One week ago Mr Marles had been briefing the public, as Acting Prime Minister, about the incident, in which a Chinese plane, Defence said, flew dangerously close to the Australian aircraft and then threw a bag of “chaff” or industrial leftovers at it, causing some to be absorbed by its engine.

-On Sunday he was placing the accent on the meeting being a chance to speak critically to China rather than the significance of the ties.
+On Sunday he was placing the accent on the meeting being a chance to speak critically to China.

 Mr Marles was the “Manchurian candidate” described by former Prime Minister Scott Morrison in question time, recently questioned about meeting Beijing’s ambassador and diplomatic representatives.